vseryakov/alpinejs-app/README.md

   More ideas:

-   - keep HTML templates in JSON files to load separately via fetch on demand
+   - keep HTML templates in JSON files to load separately via fetch on demand or via importmap
    - include your .js files in the HTML for small apps and let the browser to handle caching

 ### Features